Criticality-enhanced Electric Field Gradient Sensor with Single Trapped Ions

-\emph{Acknowledgements } \textendash{}This work was supported by the Eu project QuMicro (Grant No. 01046911) and the ERC Synergy grant HyperQ (grant no 856432).
+This work was supported by the EU project QuMicro (Grant No. 101046911) and the ERC Synergy grant HyperQ (grant no 856432).
 We acknowledge support by the state of Baden-W{\"u}rttemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 40/575-1 FUGG (JUSTUS2 cluster).
-Part of the numerical simulations wereperformed using the QuTiP library~\cite{JOHANSSON20131234}.
+Part of the numerical simulations were performed using the QuTiP library~\cite{JOHANSSON20131234}.